github/opensource.guide/_articles/metrics.md

 ## Maintainer activity

-Finally, you'll want to close the loop by making sure your project's maintainers are able to handle the volume of contributions received.
+Finally, you'll want to close the loop by making sure your project's maintainers can handle the volume of contributions received.
 The last question you'll want to ask yourself is: _am I (or are we) responding to our community?_

 Unresponsive maintainers become a bottleneck for open source projects.
 If someone submits a contribution but never hears back from a maintainer, they may feel discouraged and leave.